-To request acceptance of course work completed prior to the last 6 years, a written request must be submitted to the Program Advisor.
+To request acceptance of course work completed prior to the last 6 years, a written request must be submitted to the graduate advisor.
+The program director will decide if the course would be accepted.
 Acceptance of these courses for credit will be based on candidate demonstration of proficiency and currency in subject areas under consideration.